 Participating in a certification program supports GSP implementation and groundwater sustainability within the viticulture and winemaking industry.
 These programs provide a structured framework for evaluating and improving environmental, social, and economic aspects of operations.
 Achieving certification showcases a commitment to sustainability, which enhances the reputation and credibility of the vineyard or winery among consumers, industry peers, and customers.
 Certification programs also provide access to staff and a broader community of peers for expert guidance, best practices, and innovative strategies for maximizing quality, conserving resources, and promoting community well-being.

-To learn more about certification programs in Napa, visit Napa Green74 and the California Sustainable Winegrowing Alliance75.
+To learn more about certification programs in Napa, visit certification program websites including but not limited to Fish Friendly Farming75, Napa Green76 and the California Sustainable Winegrowing Alliance77.

 6.5 University of California Cooperative Extension